MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/how-to-aovpn-conditional-access.md

 ## Create root certificates for VPN authentication with Azure AD

-In this step, you configure conditional access root certificates for VPN authentication with Azure AD, which automatically creates a Cloud app called VPN Server in the tenant.
+In this section, you configure conditional access root certificates for VPN authentication with Azure AD, which automatically creates a Cloud app called VPN Server in the tenant.
 To configure conditional access for VPN connectivity, you need to:

 1. Create a VPN certificate in the Azure portal.
 2. Download the VPN certificate.